Propylene Glycol For Skin: Benefits, Side Effects, & How To Use

 Image: Shutterstock

-But is propylene glycol safe for your skin?
-Contrary to what many believe, propylene glycol is safe for use unless you are allergic to it.
+But is it a good idea to use propylene glycol for skin?
+Yes, contrary to what many believe, propylene glycol is safe for use unless you are allergic to it.
 The WHO has set its daily intake limit to 25 mg per kg of body weight (2).
 It is also approved as a safe additive to food by the FDA and completely safe for human use (3).

 To maintain the effectiveness of propylene glycol, store it at an ambient temperature and airtight container.
 Do not expose it to sunlight or other UV light sources.